webplatform/docs-wpd/Getting_Started/Compatibility/index.md

 We are generally most concerned initially with getting the newer features covered, so http://caniuse.com is another valuable reference.

-{{Note | Extended prose discussions on compatibility may have citation and reuse issues, and so must be avoided (without training beyond this Getting Started guideline).}}
+{{Note | Extended prose discussions on compatibility may have citation and reuse issues, and so must be avoided (without training beyond this Getting Started guideline).
+See http://docs.webplatform.org/wiki/WPD:External_Attribution.}}

 Background -- this starter guide assumes that you are already registered with WPD and can edit wiki markup; use this {{TODO | insert}} link to get caught up.